Mēris botnet15th Sep, 2021 | Security

 As far as we have seen, these attacks use the same routers that were compromised in 2018, when MikroTik RouterOS had a vulnerability, that was quickly patched.

 There is no new vulnerability in RouterOS and there is no malware hiding inside the RouterOS filesystem even on the affected devices.
 The attacker is reconfiguring RouterOS devices for remote access, using commands and features of RouterOS itself.

 Unfortunately, closing the old vulnerability does not immediately protect these routers.
 If somebody got your password in 2018, just an upgrade will not help.
 You must also change password, re-check your firewall if it does not allow remote access to unknown parties, and look for scripts that you did not create.

 We have tried to reach all users of RouterOS about this, but many of them have never been in contact with MikroTik and are not actively monitoring their devices.
 We are working on other solutions too.

-As far as we know right now - There are no new vulnerabilities in these devices.
-RouterOS has been recently independently audited by several contractors.
+There are no new vulnerabilities in these devices.
+RouterOS has been recently independently audited by several third parties.

 Best course of action:

 - Keep your MikroTik device up to date with regular upgrades.

 - Do not open access to your device from the internet side to everyone, if you need remote access, only open a secure VPN service, like IPsec.